Connect with others who understand.

 In one study, researchers found that people who lived in lower-income neighborhoods had a higher chance of having a poor outcome.

-Being Treated By a Specialist
+Being Treated by a Specialist

 As many as 80 percent of people with myeloma are diagnosed in community hospitals.
 However, people who are treated in community hospitals have worse outcomes.
 Prognoses are better for people treated in academic hospitals or in places that are a part of a network of cancer facilities.